-We visited the site of the proposed project on June 22, 2016 and took photographs.
-We then reviewed three background reports, including: National Register Nomination for Naval Air Station Alameda, Cultural Landscape Report for Naval Air Station Alameda - both by JRP Historical Consulting LLC - and Page & Turnbull's NAS Alameda Historic District Assessment and Historic Preservation Strategy.
+VerPlanck and Farr visited the site of the proposed project on June 22, 2016 and took photographs.
+They then reviewed three background reports, including: National Register Nomination for Naval Air Station Alameda, Cultural Landscape Report for Naval Air Station Alameda - both by JRP Historical Consulting LLC - and Page & Turnbull's NAS Alameda Historic District Assessment and Historic Preservation Strategy.
 These three studies, which are all accessible online, provide extensively researched descriptions and histories of NAS Alameda.
-As a result, this memorandum includes only a brief summary description and history of the former naval air station, concentrating instead on the site and on the analysis of the project for compliance with the Character Preservation Guide, Cultural Landscape Guidelines, and Rehabilitation Standards.
+As a result, this memorandum includes only a brief summary description and history of the former naval air station, concentrating instead on the project site and on the analysis of the project for compliance with local and national review standards.

-The analysis in this memorandum follows the format outlined in Attachment A of the Mitigation Monitoring and Reporting Program (MMRP) prepared for the Seaplane Lagoon Ferry Terminal of the Alameda Point Project.
-Mitigation Measure 4.D-1a describes the procedures to be undertaken when projects are located within the boundaries of the NAS Alameda Historic District and adjacent to Seaplane Lagoon.
-Central to our analysis is reviewing any proposed project that could affect the Historic District for compliance with the following documents: Guide to Preserving the Character of the Naval Air Station Alameda Historic District (1997), The Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for the Treatment of Cultural Landscapes (1996), and The Secretary of the Secretary the Interior's Standards for Rehabilitation and Illustrated Guidelines for Rehabilitating Historic Buildings (1997).
-Mitigation Measure 4.D-1a also requires an analysis of project impacts to the integrity of the Historic District as a whole.
+The analysis in this memorandum follows the format outlined in Attachment A of the Mitigation Monitoring and Reporting Program (MMRP) prepared for projects at Alameda Point.
+Mitigation Measure 4.D-1a describes the procedures to be undertaken when projects are located within the boundaries of the NAS Alameda Historic District and/or adjacent to Seaplane Lagoon.
+Central to our analysis is that any project that could affect the historic district should comply with the following three documents: Guide to Preserving the Character of the Naval Air Station Alameda Historic District (1997), The Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for the Treatment of Cultural Landscapes (1996), and The Secretary of the Interior's Standards for Rehabilitating Historic Buildings (1997).
+Mitigation Measure 4.D-1a also requires an analysis of project impacts to the integrity of the historic district as a whole.